ibm-cloud-docs/databases-for-postgresql/howto-resources-scaling.md

 ### Disk usage
 {: #resources-scaling-disk-usage}

 Storage shows the amount of disk space that is allocated to your service.
 Each member gets an equal share of the allocated space.
-Your data is replicated across all the data members in the PostgreSQL cluster.
+Your data is replicated across all the data members in the PostgreSQL database cluster.

 Disk allocation also affects the performance of the disk, with larger disks having higher performance.
 Baseline input/output operations per second (IOPS) performance for disk is 10 IOPS for each GB.
 Scale disk to increase the IOPS that your deployment can handle.